Sdamirsa/awesome_extraction_with_LLM_ExtraCTOps/Coding_standard.md

 │   ├── FHIR_handler/       # Ingestion of FHIR
 │   ├── Voice_handler/      # Ingestion of Voice
-│   └── ExtraCTOps_loops/   # Loading a batch of tests, looping over them, and returning results │
+│   └── ExtraCTOps_loops/   # Loading a batch of tests, looping over them, and returning results ├── internal_models         # Pydantid models for internal use of the modules │
 ├── third_party_licenses/
 │